conorotompkins/pgh-crime/Data_Problem_Analysis.md

     ## 11            2                  Upper Hill
     ## 12            2         Upper Lawrenceville

-This approximation appears correct
+This approximation appears to be correct

-Then, calculate how many of a neighborhood's incidents were reported in the correct zone
+Then, calculate how many of a Neighborhood's incidents were reported in the correct zone

 ``` r
 df_zones_nbh <- df %>%